 Myanmar is a little paradoxical.
-In many ways it is largely untouched by Western culture, and you will still see very traditional local dress and customs being practiced, but at the same time there are still remnants of British colonialism here with tea drinking and tea houses everywhere.
+In many ways it is largely untouched by Western culture and you will still see very traditional local dress and customs being practiced, but at the same time there are still remnants of British colonialism here with tea drinking almost a national pastime as much as it is in England and tea houses littered everywhere.
 Unfortunately these will probably be replaced with Starbucks in another decade, so enjoy them now.

 There are pockets of Christian and Muslim faith in Myanmar but the vast majority of people here are Buddhist with strong animist traditions, and travellers should respect those practices.
 Avoid touching another person’s head, as it is considered the most sacred part of the body, and you should never point the bottom of your feet at anyone – especially a statue of a Buddha – as feet are unclean.
 Shoes should also be removed before entering any religious site or home.

 All foreign nationals require a visa in order to visit Myanmar, but perhaps in an effort to attract tourists authorities are relatively easy going with entry formalities.

 You can obtain a visa from any consulate before you travel, or even better you can obtain an E Visa by applying online at the official Ministry of Labour, Immigration and Population website.